Training within manufacturing organizations has undergone a lot of changes over time, and there are plenty more changes coming.

 These then had to be handed out to employees, who answered them.
 Then they were collected, and someone else had to score them.
 And then, as we’ll see, those scores had to be put into some form of record keeping process.

 All told, there’s little good to be said about this method.
-So much of it can be easier, and is today.
+So much of it can be easier, and is today, with electronic and online systems.
+Of course, you still need to know some workforce test creation basics.

 Paper-Based Recordkeeping Systems